Maybe not as prolific as most twitterers, I still am proud of some of my tweets from the past. Here is an assortment of some of my favorites.

 - I’m hoping there’s a third act to my son’s play.

-For more from themacmind, follow me on twitter or visit my website.
+For more from themacmind, follow me on twitter.